Practical school studies

 Practical School Studies I - Business Education

-The practical school studies I are part of the core studies and are in this sense not to be regarded as a subject didactic event, but have primarily the task to give the students a first insight into the school system.
-In addition, they are intended to initiate the role change from student to teacher.
+The Practical School Studies I are part of the core study program and in this sense are not to be seen as a didactic course, but primarily have the task of giving students an initial insight into the school system.
+They are also intended to initiate the role change from pupil to teacher.

-In order to enable students to take these steps, the course is designed to be very comprehensive and is composed of a preparatory seminar, a block practicum, and a follow-up seminar.
-The follow-up seminar is conducted in large parts as an accompanying seminar during the block internship in order to ensure the temporal proximity to the internship.
+In order to enable students to take these steps, the course is very comprehensive and consists of a preparatory seminar, a block placement and a follow-up seminar.
+The follow-up seminar is largely carried out as an accompanying seminar during the block internship in order to ensure the temporal proximity to the internship.

 Semester